-The Corporation has entered into the Bank Facility Agreement with a syndicate of lenders.
-Under the terms of the Bank Facility Agreement, the lenders have made an operating credit facility available to the Corporation that expires on September 13, 2020.
-Extensions of the facility are subject to mutual consent of the lenders and the Corporation.
-The Bank Facility Agreement also requires the Corporation to maintain specified bank covenants.
+The Corporation is party to the Bank Credit Facility Agreement with a syndicate of lenders.
+Under the terms of the Bank Credit Facility Agreement, the lenders have made an operating credit facility available to the Corporation that expires on September 13, 2021.
+Any extensions of the operating credit facility are subject to mutual consent of the lenders and the Corporation.
+The Bank Credit Facility Agreement requires the Corporation to maintain certain financial and non-financial bank covenants.
 For more information, see "Borrowings - Bank Credit Facility".
-The Corporation's ability to meet the financial ratios can be affected by events beyond the Corporation's control, and there can be no assurance that the Corporation will be able to meet the bank covenants.
-There is no assurance that the Bank Facility Agreement will be renewed upon expiry or that the proposed terms of renewal would be regarded as commercially reasonable by the Corporation.
-There is no assurance that Magellan will be in compliance with its bank covenants during the upcoming twelve months due to unforeseen events or circumstances, some of which are outlined in this "Risks Inherent in Magellan's Business".
+The Corporation's ability to meet the financial ratios can be affected by events beyond the Corporation's control and there is no assurance that the Corporation will be able to meet its bank covenants due to unforeseen events or circumstances, some of which are outlined elsewhere in "Risks Inherent in Magellan's Business".
+Also there is no assurance that the Bank Credit Facility Agreement will be renewed upon expiry or that the proposed terms of renewal would be regarded as commercially reasonable by the Corporation.